ujeong1/CSE310_Recitations/recitation7/README.md

 ./app_name
 </pre>

-3. Think about how we can use prime.cc by based on above example
+3. Think about how we can use prime.cc based on above example